 How to write a findings chapter: Help writing findings

 Your findings chapter is where you present the data and tell the reader what it all means.
-Some students and researchers think that to write a findings chapter for a qualitative study you just need to put in some examples from the data and join them together with a little analysis.
+Some students and researchers think that to write a great findings chapter for a qualitative study you just need to put in some examples from the data and join them together with a little analysis.
 However, if you want the highest grade for your dissertation or a PhD thesis you don’t have to resubmit you will have to do better than that.
-This article aims to give you some valuable tips in completing a qualitative findings chapter.
+This article aims to give you some valuable tips in writing findings chapters.

 For the purposes of this article let us assume that you have analysed your data either using Nvivo or perhaps in Microsoft Word and have used codes and memos and now have a set of themes and sub-themes.
 You may have heard of this as thematic analysis.